Alfonso Calderon (activist)

 Alfonso Calderón Atienzar (born October 10, 2001) is a Spanish-American student activist against gun violence.
 He is a survivor of the Stoneman Douglas High School shooting and a founding member of the Never Again MSD movement.

-Early life and activism
+Early life

 Calderon was born in a Spanish town outside Madrid called Alcobendas, and he has been living in the United States since 2008.